-The Commission's Basic Committee oversees a variety of projects that promote the safety permanency and well-being of the children in youth in foster care.
+The Commission's Basic Committee oversees a variety of projects that promote the safety, permanency, and well-being of children and youth in foster care.
 These projects are sponsored by the Court Improvement Program and informed by national best practices to improve outcomes for children and families.

 Hon.
 Michael Schneider, Chair, Sarah Crockett, Mary Christine Reed, Carolyne Rodriguez, Tanya Rollins, Hon.
 Peter Sakai, Hon.
 Cynthia Wheless